 Hopefully, this information is helpful in helping you get the process started with your parents.
 Although it affects you, remember that the decision is ultimately theirs, so you want to make sure you provide them with all the information so that they can make an informed decision.

-If you have any questions regarding an current estate plan for your parents, please do not hesitate to reach out to Trey Harrell Auto Accident and Personal Injury Attorney & Estate Planning Attorney Trey Harrell at 843.636.TREY or by sending him an email.
+If you have any questions regarding an current estate plan for your parents, please do not hesitate to reach out to Trey Harrell Auto Accident and Personal Injury Attorney & Estate Planning Attorney Trey Harrell at 843.636.TREY or by sending him a message online.
 Attorney Trey Harrell and his team will walk you through this potential confusing process and do what they can to make sure your parents estate plan is properly in place and does what they want it to.

 About Attorney Trey Harrell: